Anjaneya-Ghantimath/File-Organizer/README.md

 - Duplicate handling with numeric suffixes
 - Undo saves a `.file_organizer_undo.json` in the target directory
 - Skips dotfiles in the root of the target during processing
+- Optional pre-organization backup (GUI and CLI)

+## Customization

+- Progress bar color can be changed in `FileOrganizerGUI._configure_styles` (style: `Green.Horizontal.TProgressbar`).
+Default is green `#10b981`.
+For light blue, use `#3b82f6`.
+- Window title and labels are defined in the GUI header and can be adjusted.

 ## Troubleshooting